kfhwang/SkywalkerWebsocket/README.md

 is used to set the fan speed as 60%.

-Requirements of package version:\n
+Requirements of package version:<br />
-Arduino IDE Borads Manager\n
+Arduino IDE Borads Manager<br />
-esp32 by Espressif: 2.0.17\n
+esp32 by Espressif: 2.0.17<br />
-Arduino ESP32 Boards: 2.0.12\n
+Arduino ESP32 Boards: 2.0.12<br />